ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 When you restore a volume from a backup, the service creates another volume.
 The restored volume inherits the same [profile](/docs/vpc?topic=vpc-block-storage-profiles), capacity, data, and metadata as the original volume.
 However, you can choose a different profile and capacity if you prefer.
 If the source volume used [customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), the new volume inherits that encryption.

 First- and second-generation volume profiles are not interchangeable.
 You can use a backup of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
 In the same way, you can use a backup of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.
-In this release of second-generation storage volumes, fast restore backup clones, and consistency group snapshots are not supported.
-You can't create cross-regional copies of snapshots if they are encrypted with customer-managed keys or if the source volumes exceed 10 TB.
+In the current release of second-generation volumes, fast restore snapshot clones and consistency groups are not supported.
+Cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with a customer-managed encryption key.
 {: important}

 Restoring a volume from a backup snapshot creates a boot or data volume, depending on whether the snapshot is bootable or nonbootable.
 The volume appears first as _pending_ while it's being created.
 During the restoration, your data is copied from {{site.data.keyword.cos_full}} to {{site.data.keyword.block_storage_is_short}}.
 After the volume is hydrated (fully provisioned), you can use the new boot or data volume.
 For more information about how performance is affected during restoration, see [Performance impact when backup snapshots are used](#baas-performance-considerations).